aymanaboghonim/elmentor-landing-page-clean/ASSET_MIGRATION_GUIDE.md

 # Asset Migration Guide

-This guide provides instructions for migrating all assets from the original Elmentor/DevOps Visions project to the new, clean implementation.
+This guide provides instructions for migrating all assets from the original aymanaboghonim/DevOps Visions project to the new, clean implementation.

 ## Current Asset Status

 The clean implementation currently includes professional-quality placeholder assets:

-- **SVG Logos**: Placeholder SVG versions of the Elmentor and DevOps Visions logos
+- **SVG Logos**: Placeholder SVG versions of the aymanaboghonim and DevOps Visions logos
 - **Founder Image**: Professional-looking placeholder for Mohamed Radwan's image
 - **Circles Diagram**: SVG placeholder representing the six-level hierarchy diagram
 - **Gathering Images**: Sample images for Tokyo, Cairo, and Seattle gatherings